sagefy/sagefy/docs/updates-list.md

 This is a reverse chronological listing of updates on Sagefy's progress.
 I will try to do these biweekly.

+## UPDATE -- 2019 Jul 5

+Thanks for signing up for the Sagefy updates newsletter.
+I am sending updates biweekly to help track progress on Sagefy.

+### 2019 Jun 10 - 2019 Jul 7

+- A little off-cadence with this update :) I'm traveling soon so today's the day.
+- There's now about 15,000 new cards in Sagefy!
+I did some natural language processing to summarize and generate multiple choice questions, and there's videos from YouTube and Vimeo now as well.
+The quality is about 10% great, 70% good, 10% interesting, and 10% messy.
+- If you haven't seen it: https://twitter.com/sagefybyday <- A twitter bot that tweets a random Sagefy subject each day.
+Now even more fun with cards in the subjects :)
+- Improved backup and deploy scripts
+- Support for Vimeo videos
+- Added schema.org information to the subject pages -- hopefully for some better Google indexing

+### Upcoming Two Weeks: 2019 Jul 8 - 2019 Jul 21

+- Edit subject pages is high on the development list, so it'll be possible to clean up some of the NLP generated content.
+- ...as is version history pages.

+### Feedback

+Feel free to reply to this address!
+You can also go to https://sgfy.xyz/issues and add feedback or ideas there.

 ## UPDATE -- 2019 Jun 10

 Thanks for signing up for the Sagefy updates newsletter.
 I am sending updates biweekly to help track progress on Sagefy.